TVA in Kentucky

 - Kentucky residents enjoy camping, fishing, boating, swimming and other recreational opportunities provided by Kentucky Reservoir, as well as economic benefits resulting from recreation and tourism.

-- The TVA visitor center at Kentucky Dam welcomed nearly 8,300 visitors during fiscal year 2014.
+- The TVA visitor center at Kentucky Dam welcomed over 8,500 visitors during fiscal year 2015.

 - TVA maintains the structural, seismic and hydraulic integrity of Kentucky Dam, which at 8,422 feet is the longest dam on the Tennessee River.

 - TVA owns Kentucky Lock, serving 35 ports and terminals.
-Approximately 23.3 million tons of cargo move through the facilities annually.
+Approximately 31 million tons of cargo moved through the facility in calendar year 2015.

 - Kentucky Dam and Reservoir are operated to reduce crests on the lower Ohio and Mississippi rivers.